TheThinkingHome/device_sentinel/README.md

 ## What it does today

 - Watches all devices by default; non-hardware devices (Sun, add-ons, dashboard plugins) classify themselves out, and the integration refuses to watch itself.
-- Learns per-device rhythms and per-device signal baselines with anomaly-trimmed rolling histories, and reports coverage and learning progress through its own entities.
+- Learns per-device rhythms and per-device signal baselines with anomaly-trimmed rolling histories, and reports Devices Watched and Devices Learned through its own entities.
 - Detects low batteries: percentage elected over the binary flag, a threshold on a dashboard slider applied live, hysteresis so a cell at the line never flaps, below-threshold-since carried across restarts.
-- One-press enable assist: enables the last_seen and signal entities integrations ship disabled, respecting anything a user disabled personally.
+- Scan and Enable: one press turns on the last_seen and signal entities that integrations ship disabled, respecting anything a user disabled personally.
+- Exclusions on a priority ladder (integration, label, device, entity), with pickers populated from what was actually detected, and a battery-only list beside them.
+Exclusion suppresses judgment, not observation: an excluded device keeps learning, so undoing costs nothing.
 - Writes two human-readable diagnostic files nightly: the learned-rhythms table and the watched-versus-set-aside audit.

 ## What is coming